chef/chef-web-docs/chef_master/source/knife_user.rst

    The expiration date for the public key, specified as an ISO 8601 formatted string: ``YYYY-MM-DDTHH:MM:SSZ``.
 If this option is not specified, the public key will not have an expiration date.
 For example: ``2013-12-24T21:00:00Z``.

 ``-f FILE``, ``--file FILE``
    Save a private key to the specified file name.
-If the ``--public-key`` option is not specified the Chef server will generate a private key.
+If the ``--public-key`` option is not specified the Chef Infra Server will generate a private key.

 ``-k NAME``, ``--key-name NAME``
    The name of the public key.

 ``-p FILE_NAME``, ``--public-key FILE_NAME``
    The path to a file that contains the public key.
-If this option is not specified, and only if ``--key-name`` is specified, the Chef server will generate a public/private key pair.
+If this option is not specified, and only if ``--key-name`` is specified, the Chef Infra Server will generate a public/private key pair.

 .. end_tag